drmonkeysee/CinyTest/README.md

 A note of caution regarding wildcards: filters treat suite and case names as UTF-8 byte strings so multi-byte characters (such as high Basic Multilingual Plane characters or emojis) may be seen as more than one "character".
 This means the single character wildcard `'?'` will never match a multi-byte character.
 Instead use the substring wildcard `'*'`, as it will properly match the sequence of bytes that comprise the multi-byte character.

 It is possible you may find your filters applying in unexpected ways, particularly when combining multiple filters in a single test run.
 Test filters can be debugged by turning up the output to its highest verbosity (`--ct-verbose=3`).
-At this output level all tests are printed along with their matched filter (or `no match`) and their result (success, failure, ignored, or skipped).
+At this output level all tests are printed, including the skipped tests, and annotated with their matched filter (or `no match`).
 In addition, all filter expressions are listed along with the rest of CinyTest's options at the start of the output.

 ## Why CinyTest?